-- 6.3.
-Trip Leaders should seek advice from the EVC on the appropriate staff:student ratio for the trip.
+- 6.2 Trip Leaders should seek advice from the EVC on the appropriate staff: student ratio for the trip.
 Trip organisers should note that if the staffing of a trip is not acceptable, the trip will not take place.
-Staffing will be approved upon submission of the Evolve trip form.
-At the Outline Approval stage, Trip Leaders should give a clear indication of the staff who have confirmed that they will attend the trip, and this should remain unchanged without the consent of the EVC. - 6.4.
-Every trip must have one or more qualified First Aiders, the number of which will vary depending on the size of the group, the nature of the trip and the medical needs of the students on the trip. - 6.5.
-The Trip Leader will work with the EVC to achieve appropriate and fair staffing for trips which will look at amongst other things (i) achieving a gender balance which reflects the students on the trip, and (ii) the qualifications and experience of the staff involved both individually and as a group. - 6.6.
-For longer journeys involving coach or minibus travel, there should be at least two members of staff per coach, so that at least one of these staff is available for supervision.
+Staffing will be approved upon submission of the trip form through SharePoint.
+Every trip must have one or more qualified First Aiders, the number of which will vary depending on the size of the group and the nature of the trip. - 6.3 Staffing for residential trips will be arranged using an open and fair policy whereby all staff members have an equal opportunity of being asked to join the trip.
+The Trip Leader will work with the EVC to achieve this and will look at amongst other things (i) achieving a gender balance which reflects the students on the trip (ii) the qualifications and experience of the staff involved both individually and as a group. - 6.4 For longer journeys involving coach or minibus travel, there should be at least two members of staff per coach, so that at least one of these staff is available for supervision.
 Students and staff should travel on the same vehicle for all journeys and not swap between vehicles.
 Doing so helps to minimise the risk of vehicles departing without all individuals onboard.
 All staff should have the relevant contact phone numbers for the trip e.g. numbers for other staff, emergency contacts for KGS, hotel/tour operator contacts and insurance details.
 Staff should also have access to parental contact numbers for the students in their charge.